 Recovery Testing: Periodic tests and mock disaster scenarios can confirm your recovery systems work as they should.
 One example could be a test data recovery to confirm that backups are available and can be restored without any integrity issues.

 Are you looking to build out your own business continuity and disaster recovery plans?
-Join Velocity’s VP of Product Management Michael Connolly on Thursday, May 28th at 11am ET for our "How to Build a Resilient Business With Disaster Recovery in the Cloud" webinar.
+Contact us to speak to an expert or join Velocity’s VP of Product Management Michael Connolly on Thursday, May 28th at 11am ET for our "How to Build a Resilient Business With Disaster Recovery in the Cloud" webinar.
 You'll learn how you can mitigate risks and reduce downtime with the right disaster recovery plan.
 Also learn how to overcome the top challenges of implementing and managing a disaster recovery plan with limited resources.